Monilethrix

 • Variable expressivity.

-• Probably caused by alternations of hair cortex keratins 1 and 6.
+• Caused probably by alternations of hair cortex keratins 1 and 6.

-Usually inconspicuous hair at birth.
-In the first months of life, fragile, brittle hair with regular tufts (knots) occurs.
-In some cases, the hair can break off very close to the hair root, leading to "pseudoalopecia".
+Mostly inconspicuous hair at birth.
+In the first months of life, fragile, brittle hairs with regular flare-ups (knots) appear.
+In some cases, the hair may break off very close to the hair root that a “pseudoalopecia” occurs.

 Possible associations: